Setting a Code Environment¶

 Setting a Code Environment in a Recipe¶

 By default, Python and R recipes use the project’s code environment.
 For each recipe, you can set a different code environment to be used when processing code within that recipe.

-On the Advanced tab of a recipe, you can set the code environment using the Selection behavior dropdown.
+On the Advanced tab of a recipe, find the Python or R environment panel.

 Setting a Code Environment in a Notebook¶